Part 1 of A Photo-Illusionist’s Declaration by Jerry A. Sierra

 Reality is bleak and shallow… lacking passion or judgement…

-Don Juan once explained to his more than humble student that “the world conforms to our description of it…” (I paraphrase) which indirectly points to the unreal as a major influence in our lives.
+In Tales of Power, Don Juan explains to his humble student that “the world conforms to our description of it…” (I paraphrase) which indirectly points to the unreal as a major influence in our lives.

 Un-reality is where the action is.
-This is how we privately interpret our exchanges in the reality layer and what it means to us internally.
-It is deep and private and often personal beyond words… it’s most abstract when you try to explain it to a human or extraterrestrial... or to a therapist.
+(This is what got Trump elected in 2016.)
+This is how we privately interpret our exchanges in the reality layer and which defines what meaning we internally attribute to experiences and events.
+It is deep and private and often personal beyond words… and it seems most abstract when you try to explain it to a human or extraterrestrial... or a therapist.
 (I’ve noticed that un-creative-sane-types tend to protect their unreality from the outside world as if it was a disease…)

-The line between reality and un-reality is often invisible to those that experience it the strongest.
-And it’s most powerful when you ride it like a fast motorcycle through slow freeway traffic.
+This faint line between reality and un-reality is often invisible to those that experience it the strongest.
+And it’s most pleasing when you ride it like a fast motorcycle through slow freeway traffic.
 That’s why I love photography; it has always allowed a creator the option to favor one frame of reference (reality) over the other (unreality) with every image captured.
-Let the viewer beware.
+Let the viewer (consumer) beware.

-Initially I experienced photography as a celebratory expression of the real (above); a beautiful old face, a classic sunset, the human figure, a child exploring the world… today reality is still there for those times when I can’t handle the intensity of the un-reality that surrounds me.
+Initially I experienced photography as a celebratory expression of the real (above); a beautiful old face, a classic sunset, the human figure, a child exploring the world.

 Reality is often convenient and reliable, while unreality can be deeply painful and unforgiving.

-To honor the fine tradition of unreal-fright-for-escapist-fun (and spiritual release), I strive to show the deeper integrity of my characters… and the very reason we love things that scare us.
-They start out as toys purchased through a computer and sent through the mail… immediately unboxed, displayed and posed, then photographed… sometimes repeatedly.
+To honor the fine cultural tradition of unreal-fright-for-escapist-fun (and spiritual release), I strive to show the deeper integrity of my characters… and the very reason we love things that scare us or activate our dormant imagination.

-The toys and figurines used for these formal studio portraits are no longer mere toys or figurines… they’re actors!
-Thespians called upon to play new roles and face new challenges, though some are subject to decades old typecasting practices, and others get made anew.
+The toys and figurines used for these photos are no longer mere toys or figurines… they’re actors!
+Thespians called upon to play new roles and face new challenges, though some are subject to decades old typecasting, and others get made anew.
 There isn’t always a rhyme or reason, and some can’t easily break out of their stereotypes.

 NEXT: Don't dream it, see it